arturoCrisanto/cypress-cucumber/README.md

 it should be like this

-## and your done with the instalation
+## and you're done with the installation

 for further documentation regard to this [docu](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor?activeTab=readme)